hellybrine/netseer/README.md

 ---

-## 🧭 Why NetSeer?

 Because network visibility shouldn’t require a data center.
-NetSeer is about **understanding your traffic** — quietly, efficiently, and entirely under your control.
+NetSeer is about **understanding your traffic** — efficiently and entirely under your control.